The Dutchman had one of his quieter games as City failed to get into any good positions to fully test him.

 Saw his weak penalty easily saved by Hart and didn't quite manage to fully recover from that setback.
 Scampered around in wide positions but was dominated by Richards and failed to contribute fully to the game.

-Industry and hard work are a given from the striker, flashed a ball across the face of the six-yard box but was unable to test Hart.
+Industry and hard-work are a given from the former Middlesbrough front man, flashed a ball across the face of the six-yard box but was unable to get a meaningful effort at Hart's goal.

-Plunged to his right to keep out Sinclair's early penalty and was largely untroubled as Swansea failed to penetrate City's solid defence.
+Plunged to his right to keep out Sinclair's early penalty and was largely untroubled as the Swans failed to penetrate City's solid backline.

-The defender was having his finest outing in a City shirt so far until giving the ball away sloppily which lead to Swansea's goal, did handle Graham very well throughout the afternoon.
+The young Montenegrin's was having his finest outing in a City shirt so far until giving the ball away sloppily which lead to the Swans' goal, did handle Graham very well throughout the afternoon.

 Played the covering role expertly for much of the game, keeping Sinclair and Routledge quiet as they drifted infield, beaten in the air for Moore's goal however.